International Colored Appaloosa Association, Inc

 Breed Standards

-ICAA defines Purebred as an individual horse with eight-generations of like ancestors without any outcrossing to another breed.
+The ICAA defines a Purebred as an individual horse with eight generations or more of like ancestors without any outcrossing to another breed.
+Therefore, the Appaloosa Purebred is emerging, but does not yet exist.

-The ICAA Ideal Appaloosa
+the ICAA Ideal Appaloosa

-Desirable Traits and Characteristics of the ICAA Ideal Appaloosa
+Desirable Traits and Characteristics

 Artwork by Laura Lyon